lorisleiva/laravel-actions-docs/2.x/with-attributes.md

 ```

 ### `__isset`
-Allows attributes' existance to be checked like properties by using the magic method `__isset`.
+Allows attributes' existence to be checked like properties by using the magic method `__isset`.

 ```php
 isset($action->title);